Thigh Contusion Exercises

-Stretching exercises which may form part of a rehabilitation program for a quadriceps contusion.
-We demonstrate some simple stretches that can help restore quadriceps flexibility.
+Below we outline exercises may form part of a rehabilitation program for a quadriceps contusion.

-Depending on whether the injury is intra muscular (bleeding within the muscle sheath) or inter muscular (bleeding outside of the muscle sheath) will often determine the level of flexibility.
+Depending on whether the injury is intra muscular where the muscle bleeds within the muscle sheath, or inter muscular which is bleeding outside of the muscle sheath will often determine the level of flexibility.
 An intramuscular injury takes longer to regain full flexibility.
 All exercises should be done pain free.

 Hip flexor stretch